AhmedShaikh0/project-portfolio/README.md

 - Display project details on single project pages

 ## Installation
-1. Upload the plugin to your `/wp-content/plugins/` directory.
+1. Upload the project-portfolio.php file to your `/wp-content/plugins/` directory.
 2. Activate the plugin via the Plugins menu.
 3. Use the shortcode `[project_portfolio]` to display your projects.